 - Khajrana Ganesh Temple reopens again during the evening from 4 A.M. and finally closes at 9 P.M.

 - A pilgrim can complete his darshan within 30 minutes on a normal day.

 - A visitor can buy food or Prasad to offer to the Lord on the way to the temple.

 - Prasad consists mainly of sweets, fruits, and coconuts and is available for pilgrims after 12 P.M.

 - Vinayaka Chaturthi is one of the most important festivals that are observed in this Khajrana Ganesh Temple for Lord Ganapati.
 It is celebrated every year during the months of August and September.
 Lots of devotees gather to take part in this pious occasion.
 There is also fair that is organized in the Khajrana region.

-- Rakhi or the celebration of a bond between a sister and a brother is also celebrated with great enthusiasm in this temple.
+- Raksha Bandhan is the celebration of a bond between a sister and a brother is also celebrated with great enthusiasm in this temple.
 Sisters tie a thread on their brother’s wrists and pray for their long lives as a part of this festival.

 - Diwali or the festival of lights sees people lighting candles and oil lamps at their homes.
 The temple is well decorated during this occasion and many pilgrims gather to offer prayers to the Almighty.

 - The Lord is bathed in the morning and is decorated with clothes made of fine material and jewelry on special occasions.
 Red flowers along with incense sticks and oil lamps are a must in the pooja and vermilion paste is applied on the deity’s forehead.
 The priest recites the Ganapati mantras and devotees offer their pooja.
 Special sweet also called as modak is also offered to Lord Ganapati.